edinburgh-napier/SET09102/notes/unit8_metrics/internal.md

 2. **Encourages Focus on Quantity Over Quality**

-    When teams focus too heavily on coverage goals, they may prioritize hitting coverage targets rather than writing meaningful, high-quality tests.
+    When teams focus too heavily on coverage goals, they may prioritise hitting coverage targets rather than writing meaningful, high-quality tests.
 Developers may write superficial or redundant tests just to increase coverage metrics, without thoroughly examining edge cases, error handling, or unusual inputs.
 This can lead to inflated coverage without genuine code quality improvement.